 Is there an expiring rental assistance contract or documentation to support the project reaching the end of a tax credit compliance period?
 Project provides a narrative explaining the documents satisfy the requirement of being an expiring rental assistance contracts or reaching the end of a tax credit compliance period.
 There is documentation such as a LURA, HUD contract or USDA contract that will be expiring within two years after the AHP application deadline.
 Does the project provide a narrative explaining how the expiring documentation satisfies the Bank's definition of expiring within two years after the AHP application deadline?
-If the project is a Public Housing Development participating in the Rental Assistance Demonstration (RAD) program where the project is replacing the functionally obsolete units with new units or substantially renovated units, does it demonstrate a no less than a 1:1 exchange with the new project?
 For RAD projects, is there documentation that the project has authorization to convert from their current form of assistance to a long term, project-based Section 8 rental assistance contracts (PBRAs) or project-based vouchers (PBVs)?
 Is there a narrative explaining how the supporting documentation qualifies for RAD points?